Last Updated on September 15, 2020 by Scott

-When deciding between a gasoline, propane, or diesel portable generator, you’ll see different positives and negatives for each type.
+When deciding between a gasoline, propane, or diesel portable generator, you’ll see pros and cons for each type.

-Before you go out and buy the first diesel generator you see or the cheapest one, it’s important to know that not every diesel-powered generator is reliable.
+Before you go out and buy the first (or cheapest) diesel generator you see, it’s important to realize that not every diesel-powered generator is reliable.

 Table of Contents

 - 1. DuroStar DS7000Q – Dependable Power & Great Value

 - 2. Generac XD5000E – Cleaner Power, Longer Runtime

 - 3. Gilette GEN-PRO GPED-65EK Diesel – Big Size & Big Power

 - 4. Pulsar PG7000D – Cheapest Decent Diesel But a Riskier Buy

 - Which diesel generator do you recommend for home use, as a backup power source?

 - Which oil to use in a diesel generator?